Poyqraz/Roboflow-API-Usage/README.md

   5) To access the api url, it will be enough to copy the web address (url) of your roboflow workspace.

+I shared the python file required for API usage in the article content.

-     # Thanks for the be here.
+     # Thanks For The Be Here.

 # Sources